Warner Bros. Discovery Announc - GuruFocus.com

 $1,011.00

-This news release must be read in conjunction with the Offer to Purchase.
-This news release and the Offer to Purchase contain important information which should be read carefully before any decision is made with respect to the Tender Offer.
-If you are in any doubt as to the contents of this news release or the Offer to Purchase or the action you should take, you are recommended to seek your own financial, legal and tax advice, including as to any tax consequences, immediately from your broker, bank manager, solicitor, accountant or other independent financial or legal adviser.
-Any individual or company whose Notes are held on its behalf by a broker, dealer, bank, commercial bank, trust company or other nominee or intermediary must contact such entity if it wishes to participate in the Tender Offer.
-None of the Issuer, the Tender and Information Agent or the Dealer Manager, nor any of their respective affiliates, is acting for any holder of Notes, or will be responsible to any holder of Notes for providing any protections which would be afforded to its clients or for providing advice in relation to the Tender Offer, and accordingly none of the Tender and Information Agent or the Dealer Manager, nor any of their respective affiliates, assumes any responsibility for the accuracy of any information concerning the Issuer, the Company or the Notes or any failure by the Issuer to disclose information with regard to the Issuer, the Company or the Notes which is material in the context of the Tender Offer and which is not otherwise publicly available.
+The settlement date for Notes validly tendered and not validly withdrawn at or prior to the Expiration Time and all Notes validly tendered and delivered pursuant to the guaranteed delivery procedures is expected to be June 16, 2023 (the "Settlement Date").
+The Issuer intends to fund the purchase of the Notes with cash on hand.

-The Company reserves the right from time to time to purchase any of the Notes that remain outstanding after the Expiration Time through open market purchases, privately negotiated transactions, tender offers or otherwise (each of which to be upon such terms and at such prices as the Company may determine, which may be more or less than the price to be paid pursuant to the Tender Offer).
-In addition, the Company may from time to time seek to prepay, retire or purchase its other outstanding indebtedness through prepayments, redemptions, open market purchases, privately negotiated transactions, tender offers or otherwise.
-Any such repurchases or exchanges will be dependent upon several factors, including the Company's liquidity requirements, contractual restrictions, general market conditions, as well as applicable regulatory, legal and accounting factors.
-Whether or not the Company repurchases or exchanges any debt and the size and timing of any such repurchases or exchanges will be determined at its discretion.
+BNP Paribas Securities Corp. served as the Dealer Manager for the Tender Offer.
+D.F.
+King & Co, Inc. served as the Tender and Information Agent for the Tender Offer.

 This news release is neither an offer to purchase nor a solicitation of an offer to sell any securities.
-The Tender Offer is being made only by, and pursuant to the terms of, the Tender Offer Documents.
-The Tender Offer is not being made in any jurisdiction in which the making or acceptance thereof would not be in compliance with the securities, blue sky or other laws of such jurisdiction.
-In any jurisdiction where the laws require the Tender Offer to be made by a licensed broker or dealer, the Tender Offer will be made by the Dealer Manager on behalf of the Issuer.
-None of the Issuer, the Tender and Information Agent or the Dealer Manager, nor any of their respective affiliates, makes any recommendation as to whether holders should tender or refrain from tendering all or any portion of their Notes in response to the Tender Offer.
+The Tender Offer was made only by, and pursuant to the terms of, the Tender Offer Documents.
+The Tender Offer was not made in any jurisdiction in which the making or acceptance thereof would not be in compliance with the securities, blue sky or other laws of such jurisdiction.
+In any jurisdiction where the laws require the Tender Offer to be made by a licensed broker or dealer, the Tender Offer was made by the Dealer Manager on behalf of the Issuer.
+None of the Issuer, the Tender and Information Agent or the Dealer Manager, nor any of their affiliates, has made any recommendation as to whether holders should tender or refrain from tendering all or any portion of their Notes in response to the Tender Offer.

 About Warner Bros.
 Discovery: